 CSEC Action Team

-The California Child Welfare Council’s Commercially Sexually Exploited Children (CSEC) Action Team is a multidisciplinary body, comprised of substantive experts from across the state, dedicated to researching and identifying promising prevention and intervention practices, collaborating with survivors, providing guidance to county agencies and community partners, and conducting evaluation to ensure policies improve outcomes for children.
-NCYL was instrumental in its creation, and has staffed and served on the leadership of the CSEC Action team since its establishment in 2013.
+The CSEC Action Team is a multidisciplinary body, composed of substantive experts from across the state, including survivors, dedicated to researching and identifying promising prevention and intervention practices, providing guidance to county agencies and community partners, and conducting evaluation to ensure policies improve outcomes for children.
+The Action Team meets on a quarterly basis and covers a diverse set of topics relevant to youth experiencing CSE at each meeting.